astamm/fdacluster/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version, I have:

-* Fixed UBSAN runtime errors due to trying to access empty vectors.
+* Fixed undefined behavior sanitizer issues spotted by UBSAN.
+* Added reference to published work related to the package in `DESCRIPTION`.

 ## Test environments
 * local macOS R installation, R 4.1.2